synthol1g/synthol1g/README.md

 # 👾 Welcome to my GitHub Profile! 👾
-  -Hello, my nickname is ogaxe, synthol.
+  - Hello, my nickname is ogaxe, synthol.
 I am a developer from Poland and I specialize in cybersecurity based on malware, reverse engineering and spreading techniques
-  -📫 How to reach me syntholl on discord
+  - 📫 How to reach me syntholl on discord
-  -⚡ Fun fact I love coding malware
+  - ⚡ Fun fact I love coding malware

 # 🛠️ Tech Stack:
   - Programming Languages: Python